The Notes Pane is the key to some useful Footnote and Endnote options

-Now that Print Preview is the main editing view in Microsoft Word, the Notes pane has been somewhat forgotten but it’s the key to the details of Footnotes and Endnotes.
+Now that Print Layout is the main editing view in Microsoft Word, the Notes pane has been somewhat forgotten but it’s the home of details in the Footnotes and Endnotes.

 Get to the Notes Pane

 Switch to the References tab and choose ‘Show Notes’.